-A dive computer or Personal Dive Computer (PDC) is a digital device that makes real-time calculations on diving information for divers.
-The dive computer is worn on the wrist, similar to a watch.
+What is a dive computer?
+A scuba computer or Personal Dive Computer (PDC) is a digital device that makes real-time calculations on diving information.
+The device is worn on the wrist, similar to a watch.

-Though dive computers are not mandatory, they have become a standard piece of equipment for frequent divers.
+Do I need a dive computer?
+Though they are not mandatory, they have become a standard piece of equipment for frequent divers.
 This is because a PDC is a more accurate and detailed alternative for dive tables.

 Never used a dive computer before?
-Here is all you need to know about this popular piece of dive equipment and what to look out for when picking the best dive computer for your next dive.
+Here is all you need to know about scuba computers and how they work.
+This is a very popular piece of scuba equipment and here we will inform you of what to look out for when picking the best dive computer for your next experience.

 Have you learned how long you are able to stay underwater at specific depths using dive tables before?
-Dive tables are used to calculate how long it is safe to dive at specific depths and whether a decompression stop is required.
-Dive tables are also known as dive charts, decompression tables, and recreational dive planners.
+These are used to calculate how long it is safe to stay at specific depths and whether a decompression stop is required.
+The tables are also known as dive charts, decompression tables, and recreational dive planners.

-Reading dive tables is an essential skill for frequent divers and an important part of any diving course.
+Reading the tables is an essential skill for frequent divers and an important part of any diving course.
 However, these tables can appear confusing to the untrained eye.

-Learning to read dive tables takes a bit of practice but comes naturally when done often enough.
+Learning to read them takes a bit of practice but comes naturally when done often enough.
 Still, even professional divers can sometimes make a mistake in the calculations.

-Using a PDC takes away the possibility of human error in calculating safe diving depths, diving periods and decompression stops.
-The dive computer precisely measures the depth and time spent underwater in real-time.
-A dive computer also calculates more accurately.
-With the continuous information, it can re-calculate as you are diving while a dive table is a static method that you cannot adjust while diving.
+Using a diving computer takes away the possibility of human error in calculating safe diving depths, diving periods and decompression stops.
+Scuba diving computers precisely measure the depth and time spent underwater in real-time.
+A scuba computer also calculates more accurately.
+With the continuous information, it can re-calculate as you are diving while a table is a static method that you cannot adjust while diving.

-Another advantage of dive computers is the added features that give more details about the dive.
+Another advantage when diving with a computer is the added features that give more details.
 Read more about these extras next.